-From degrees and diplomas to apprenticeships and short courses, WITT delivers industry-relevant training to people at all stages of the learning journey.
-Through provision of education, we respond to the needs of industry and align with the regional development priorities outlined in the Taranaki 2050 Roadmap and Tapuae Roa.
+From degrees and diplomas to apprenticeships and short courses, WITT delivers practical, industry-relevant training to people at all stages of their learning journey.
+WITT has an increasing range of blended delivery, part-time and professional development courses available to those who need flexible study options.
+We provide education to respond to the needs of industry and align with the regional development priorities outlined in the Taranaki 2050 Roadmap and Tapuae Roa.

-Our industry-experienced tutors are focussed on providing learners with hands-on, practical education that often involves work placements, industry projects and internships.
-We pride ourselves on our comprehensive and inclusive support services caring for the hauora of our kaimahi and ākonga.
+Our industry-experienced kaimahi are focussed on providing ākonga with hands-on, practical education that often involves work placements, industry projects and internships.
+Importantly we pride ourselves on our comprehensive and inclusive support services caring for the hauora of our kaimahi and ākonga.
 Our ākonga also benefit from a low student-to-tutor ratio.
-WITT has an increasing range of blended delivery, part-time and professional development courses available to those who need flexible study options.

 WITT is part of Te Pūkenga – New Zealand Institute of Skills and Technology, together with all the other polytechnics in New Zealand.
 From 2023, all WITT learners will be enrolled with Te Pūkenga, instead of WITT.
 Find out more about Te Pūkenga.